myothuko98/nasa-proect/README.md

 # NASA Project

-NASA Rocket Launches Plan and History with MongoDB and Express
+NASA Rocket Launches Plan and History with MongoDB, Express, React and Node ( MERN )

 Referenced from My planets-project and SpaceX RESTAPI( V5 )